← Back to projects

 Code Showcase 22

-The context assembly function that enforces hard budgets, relevance ordering, and structured document headers.
-Each chunk carries metadata (index, score, chunk ID, source path) that serves as document boundary markers, citation anchors, and provenance signals.
+Context assembly that enforces hard budgets, relevance ordering, and structured document headers.
+Each chunk carries its index, score, chunk_id, and source path.
+Those double as boundary markers, citation anchors, and provenance signals for the LLM.

 python